Technical-Debt-Large-Scale/my_validation/README.md

 RQ2) Do architectural impact issues affect a substantial amount of modified files in commits?

 RQ3) Do architectural impact issues require more time for resolution?

+RQ4) Do commits with SATD and issues with architectural impact affect a substantial number of LOC changes?

+RQ5) Do commits with SATD and issues with architectural impact affect a substantial modified files changes?

 ## Apache Cassandra analysis